How to Determine if Your Medical Scheme is Worth It

 Your membership fees for a medical scheme are higher.
 You are not sure whether to take a hospital plan since you don’t know if it’s worth it.
 Many healthier and younger people are not sure what to do.

-There are two main differences between a full medical scheme and a hospital plan.
-A hospital plan is lower in cost as compared to a medical scheme and you will have to cover your daily hospital costs on a hospital plan.
+There are two main differences between a full medical scheme and a health insurance.
+A hospital plan is lower in cost as compared to a medical scheme.
+But you will have to cover your daily hospital costs on a hospital plan.

 The law requires both medical scheme and hospital plan to cover a total of 26 chronic diseases .Your scheme has the right to insist that you get your medication from a designated medical provider.
 Failure to do so, you will have you make copayments.
 Before switching to a specific plan, you should consider the following:

 You should first consider your medical needs.
-If you are unlikely to have high daily costs and you are healthy, a hospital plan will be enough for you.
-However, if you are experiencing medical problems and you are also older, you might be bankrupted by expenses in the hospital.
+If you won’t have high daily costs and are healthy, a hospital plan will be enough for you.
+However, if you are experiencing medical problems, you might suffer financially as a result of expenses in the hospital.

 When making a medical scheme decision, you should consider the medical history of your family.
 Keep in mind that there is a high possibility that a sudden chronic condition can bankrupt you.
 According to the law, you can be excluded from treatment for a period of one year as a result of your current age.
 The main reasons that explain the causes of medical inflation include: government’s regulations on medical schemes, prescribed benefits and the scheme cannot turn down new applicants.